awsdocs/iam-user-guide/doc_source/access_policies_manage-edit.md

 ## View Policy Access<a name="manage-edit_prerequisites"></a>

 Before you change the permissions for a policy, you should review its recent service\-level activity\.
 This is important because you don't want to remove access from a principal \(person or application\) who is using it\.
-For more information about viewing service last accessed data, see [Reducing Permissions Using Service Last Accessed Data](access_policies_access-advisor.md)\.
+For more information about viewing service last accessed data, see [Refining Permissions Using Service Last Accessed Data](access_policies_access-advisor.md)\.

 ## Editing Customer Managed Policies \(Console\)<a name="edit-managed-policy-console"></a>